 She explained that her husband can leave the house to spend time with friends without a second thought.
 He takes a shower whenever he wants and even has time for naps on the couch.

-Meanwhile, the one time she tried to leave the house, her husband called within 30 minutes because he couldn’t get their son to settle down.
+Meanwhile, she feels trapped.
+The one time she tried to leave the house, her husband called within 30 minutes because he couldn’t get their son to settle down.
+Rather than handle it himself, he called her back.

 OP said she’s jealous of her husband but wants to overcome the resentment and be a better wife and mother.